-Listed on the National Register of Historic Places, the Grove Park Inn dates to 1913.
-It stands at 2,500 feet in the Blue Ridge Mountains of North Carolina.
-The original stone wing endures, with massive fireplaces in the public spaces and Arts & Crafts furnishings in its rooms.
-A newer more contemporary wing brings the total number of rooms to 510.
+Listed on the National Register of Historic Places, The Omni Grove Park Inn has been a landmark in North Carolina's Blue Ridge Mountains since it opened in 1913.
+The original Inn, constructed of granite, endures, its Great Hall dominated by massive fireplaces and its rooms notable for their Arts & Crafts furnishings.
+Two newer, more contemporary wings bring the total number of rooms to 513.

-If you like the sound of the Grove Park Inn, also check out:
+If you like the sound of the Omni Grove Park Inn, also check out:

-There are two general options for guest rooms: the Main Inn, whose rooms though smaller have Arts & Crafts era antique furnishings, CD players, refrigerators, coffeemakers; and the Contemporary Wing, whose rooms are larger and furnished with reproduction Arts & Crafts pieces.
-Rates below do not include tax, which is currently 11%.
-Two-bedroom suites are also available.
+There are two general options for guest rooms: the Main Inn, whose rooms though smaller have Arts & Crafts era antique furnishings, CD players, refrigerators, coffeemakers; and the Contemporary Wing, whose rooms are larger and furnished with reproduction Arts & Crafts pieces.290 Macon Ave.

 General Tourist Information.
 For general information about travel within North Carolina, visit the North Carolina Division of Tourism website.
 For specific information about the Asheville region, visit the Asheville Convention & Visitors Bureau.